cscart/docs/en/cscart_addons/addons/customer-account-merge/index.rst

 Overview
 --------

     Occasionally, you may find duplicate customer accounts in your customer list.
-Fortunately, the `Customer Account Merge <https://www.simtechdev.com/addons/site-management/customer-account-merge.html>`_ add-on makes it easy to identify and then merge these duplicate customer accounts.
+Fortunately, the `Account Merge <https://www.simtechdev.com/addons/site-management/customer-account-merge.html>`_ add-on makes it easy to identify and then merge these duplicate customer accounts.
 It combines all orders, reward points, assigned user groups of two customers into one account and then deletes the other.

     Merging accounts is helpful in the following cases: